david672orford/pub-tools/docs/notes-on-audio-visual.md

 * [Pipewire Wiki](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/home)
 * [Wireplumber Documentation](https://pipewire.pages.freedesktop.org/wireplumber/)
 * [Virtual Devices in Wireplumber](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Virtual-devices)
-* [Helvum GUI Patchbay for Pipewire](https://gitlab.freedesktop.org/pipewire/helvum) -- Seemingly no patckage for Ubuntu yet, built from source, but GUI unresponsive
+* [Helvum GUI Patchbay for Pipewire](https://gitlab.freedesktop.org/pipewire/helvum) -- Seemingly no package for Ubuntu yet, built from source, but GUI unresponsive
 * [QPWgraph](https://gitlab.freedesktop.org/rncbc/qpwgraph) -- GUI interface to Pipewire's graph, clutters with MIDI and video, one box for each OBS audio source
 * [QjackCtl](https://qjackctl.sourceforge.io/) -- GUI for the JACK audio server, compatible with Pipewire, clutters with MIDI, one box for all OBS sources
 * [Catia](https://kx.studio/Applications:Catia) -- Another GUI for JACK which can be used with Pipewire, clutters with MIDI, one box for all OBS sources